Tobe, Ehime: Climate

-Tobe has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Tobe has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Tobe is 14.3 °C. The average annual rainfall is 1777 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 25.4 °C, and lowest in January, at around 3.2 °C.

 Demographics

-Per Japanese census data, the population of Tobe has been generally increasing since the 1960s.
+Per Japanese census data, the population of Tobe peaked around the year 2000 and has declined slightly in the decades since.

 History

 The area of Tobe was part of ancient Iyo Province.
 There are a number of Kofun period burial mounds within the city limits, and the name of Tobe appears in Nara period records as an estate belonging to the temple of Hōryū-ji.
 The area was famous from the Heian period onwards for its production of whetstones.
 During the Edo period, the area was part of the holdings of Matsuyama Domain and was later part of Ōzu Domain and its subsidiary Niiya Domain.
 The village of Tobe was established with the creation of the modern municipalities system in 1889.
 It was raised to town status in 1928 and annexed the neighboring village of Haramachi in 1955.
 On January 1, 2005, the village of Hirota, also from Iyo District, was merged into Tobe.